rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #4 - Sep 2019.md

 Welcome to the fourth edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
 [Previous #3](https://rustinblockchain.org/2019/09/05/rust-in-blockchain-3-august-2019/).

 September featured Berlin Blockchain week, one of the biggest blockchain events of the year, and a number of Rust blockchain projects were there.
-We held Rust in Blockchain events in Berlin and Hangzhou.
-(TODO links and vids).
+We held Rust in Blockchain events in Berlin as well as in Hangzhou, the videos for which (in Chinese) are linked below in the "learning" section.

-In the world of Parity, [Signer], the smartphone hardware wallet, [entered 3.0 beta][parity-signer].
-Parity Substrate, the toolkit for building blockchains in Rust, now [supports proof of work consensus][substrate-3473], in addition to proof of stake.

-Nervos published a [positioning paper as RFC 1][nervos-1] that describes their system in detail.

-Also, Rust in Blockchain has a new logo, and there are [stickers][stick]!
+Rust in Blockchain has a new logo, and there are [stickers][stick]!
 They will probably be found at various events...

 [Signer]: https://www.parity.io/signer/
 [stick]: https://twitter.com/Aimee_Z_/status/1176279394748268545/photo/1